 Plastic water bottles release nanoplastic particles into the water they contain.
 While the long-term health effects are still being studied, researchers have confirmed that nanoplastics can cross intestinal barriers and enter the bloodstream, and have been found in human blood, placental tissue, and organs.
 Heat, sunlight, and repeated use increase particle release.
 Stainless steel or glass bottles eliminate this exposure entirely.

 Yes.
 A 2022 study found that reusable plastic bottles, including those made from Tritan and polypropylene, release microplastics during normal use.
 Squeezing, temperature changes, and dishwasher cycles all accelerate particle release.
 The exposure is generally lower than single-use bottles, but it is not zero.
 Stainless steel and glass bottles eliminate this problem completely.
+If you tend to refill a disposable bottle instead of replacing it, read our guide on whether plastic water bottles are safe to reuse for the full breakdown of antimony, BPA and bacteria risks.

 Stainless steel (18/8 food-grade) and borosilicate glass are the safest materials for water bottles.
 Both are chemically inert and release zero microplastics under any normal conditions.
 Top-rated stainless steel options include Hydro Flask (~$35), YETI Rambler (~$35), Klean Kanteen TKWide (~$37), and Stanley IceFlow (~$35).
 For glass, Lifefactory (~$25) is the best daily-carry option.